PacktPublishing/Learn-D3.js-Second-Edition/Part2/Chapter09/Tutorial/README.md

 <link href="./css/fonts.css" rel="stylesheet">
 <link href="./css/styles.css" rel="stylesheet">

-# Online tutorial: creating a scatterplot – part 1
+# Online tutorial: Creating a scatterplot – part 1

 In this tutorial, you will apply what you learned in the last 3 chapters to create a scatterplot.
 We will start by loading the data to create a simple chart, set up dimensions and scales, plot the dots, then add axes, labels, and adjust the scales.
 In the second part, we will add colors, and interactive features.

 You can run and view complete code for each step in the `Chapter09/StepByStep/` folder.
 As in other tutorials, each step contains a complete application folder, consisting of an `index.html` file, a local `js/` subfolder where JavaScript modules will be stored, and a local `css/` subfolder, for the stylesheets.
 To code as you read, you can create a similar structure or start with step 1 (`StepByStep/1-load-data/`).
 To view the results after each step, launch the `index.html` file in a local web server and preview it in your browser.

 ## Table of contents
+The following section are contained in this tutorial:
 - [The data](#the-data)
 - [Step 1: Loading and preparing the data](#step-1-loading-and-preparing-the-data)
 - [Step 2: Setting up the page](#step-2-setting-up-the-page)